shitfuckery/usb_stick/RECIPE.md

 You will need:
 * A 64bit x86 (Intel or AMD CPU) based computer with two free USB ports
 * A USB stick with the [Linux Mint Debian Edition (LMDE)](https://linuxmint.com/download_lmde.php) installer loaded on it.
 Use the Linux Mint [Create bootable media](https://linuxmint-installation-guide.readthedocs.io/en/latest/) documentation for information on how to do this.
 * A blank USB stick that is at least 9GB in size.
 Note that this is the absolute minimum size and is only large enough for creating the disk image.
-For actual use 16GB should be considered the absolute minimum and larger than that would definitely be better.
+For actual use 16GB should be considered the absolute bare minimum and larger is definitely be better.
 * A working Internet connection will be necessary to install some of the necessary software.
 * A place to save the resulting disk image.
 This could be a third USB stick, a remote computer, the local hard drive, or somewhere else.